Rites and Other Services

 CONFIRMATION, RECEPTION, REAFFIRMATION

 Baptism initiates us into Christ’s One Holy Catholic and Apostolic Church.
 And those who have been baptized at an early age are expected, when they are ready and have been duly prepared, to make a mature public affirmation of their faith.
 This form of initiation into the Episcopal Church takes place through the rite of confirmation and reception.
 “Confirmation is the rite in which we express a mature commitment to Christ, and receive strength from the Holy Spirit through prayer and laying on of hands by a bishop.
 It is required of those to be confirmed that they have been baptized, are sufficiently instructed in the Christian Faith, are penitent for their sins, and are ready to affirm their confession of Jesus Christ as Savior and Lord.”
 (Book of Common Prayer, page 860).
 If you have been baptized and confirmed in another catholic communion, you may be received into the Episcopal Church in a ceremony presided over by the bishop.
-A period of preparation and study with the rector, the director of religious education, and/or other mature Christians is required.
-To arrange for one of these rites, contact the Rector.
-Our next Deanery Confirmation will be held at All Saints on Saturday, 15 October 2016.
+A period of preparation and study with the Rector, the Children’s Youth and Family Minister, and/or other mature Christians is required.
+Our “Meeting Church Again,” and “Journeys in Faith” classes fulfill this requirement.
+Confirmations are done throughout the year by deanery.
+We are part of the Charles River Deanery.
+Information about upcoming diocesan Confirmation services is available here.
+For more information, contact the Rector.

 CHRISTIAN MARRIAGE is a solemn and public covenant in the presence of God.
 The Episcopal Church requires that at least one of the parties to be married must be a baptized Christian; that the ceremony be attested by at least two witnesses; and that the marriage conform to the laws of the state or commonwealth and the canons of the Episcopal Church.
 Additionally it is required that the officiating clergy be given at least 30 days’ advance notice (60 days if one of the parties has been divorced).
 It is recommended that couples contact the clergy six months in advance of the wedding.
 For more information about weddings at All Saints, including costs, please download a pdf of our Guidelines for the Sacrament of Marriage.